 1969 – 1972

-On the morning of September 13, 1969, television viewers first saw Scooby-Doo, Where Are You? on CBS TV.
-Ken Spears and Joe Ruby worked on the series, which means they may have been involved in the creation of the cartoon logo.
+On the morning of September 13, 1969, television viewers first saw Scooby-Doo, Where Are You? on CBS.
+Ken Spears and Joe Ruby worked on the series, suggesting they may have been involved in creating the cartoon logo.
 It was a light gray inscription, “SCOOBY-DOO,” against the backdrop of a mystical house.
-The designers made both words translucent so that the elements of the building could be seen through them.
-Because of the translucent texture, there was an association with ghosts.
+The designers made both words translucent so that the building’s elements could be seen through them.
+Because of its translucent texture, it was associated with ghosts.
 The letters were trembling, uneven, as if they had no clear form, hung in the air, and swayed in the wind.
 The original logo was used in the second season, which debuted in 1970.

 1972 – 1976

-In 1972, the developers of the series slightly changed the concept.
-They renamed the children’s TV show The New Scooby-Doo Movies, extended episodes to 60 minutes, and added exclusive celebrity guest characters.
+In 1972, the series’ developers slightly changed the concept.
+They renamed the children’s TV show The New Scooby-Doo Movies, extended each episode to 60 minutes, and added exclusive celebrity guest stars.
 At the same time, a wordmark was created with a light green inscription inside a blue rectangle.
 In this version, as in the previous one, the letters were uneven, but they became compact and uniform in shape.
 They also have darker contours.
 The glyphs piled on top of each other as if they didn’t have enough space.
 Between the words “SCOOBY” and “DOO,” there was a hyphen, which was not there before.
-This logo graced the opening credits until 1976 when the animated series moved to ABC.
+This logo graced the opening credits until 1976, when the animated series moved to ABC.

 1976 – 1979

-When the ABC television network bought the rights to broadcast Scooby Doo, the show’s format was again changed, and these changes happened gradually – something new in the concept appeared every year.
-In the 1976-1977 season, the logo began to be used, where the white name of the series was presented on a lilac background with a gradient.
+When the ABC television network bought the rights to broadcast Scooby Doo, the show’s format was again changed, and these changes happened gradually; something new in the concept appeared every year.
+In the 1976-1977 season, the logo was introduced, featuring the series’ white name on a lilac gradient background.
 There are gaps between the letters.
-The “S” and “D” were enlarged, although the entire lettering was in the upper case.
-The shape of the glyphs remained uneven: they looked like children drew them.
+The “S” and “D” were enlarged, although the entire lettering was in uppercase.
+The shape of the glyphs remained uneven: they looked like children had drawn them.
 An individual dark purple line encircled each letter.
 This emblem remained relevant for three seasons until the end of Scooby’s All-Stars programming block.

 1979 – 1985

-In 1979, a new character was added to the series – the Scrappy-Doo puppy.
-The episodes then airing used the wordmark yellow in the credits.
+In 1979, a new character was added to the series, the Scrappy-Doo puppy.
+The episodes currently airing use the yellow wordmark in the credits.
 The inscription “Scooby-Doo” was divided into two lines: at the top was the part with a hyphen, and at the bottom was the second half of the name.
 Moreover, the designers did not align but deliberately twisted them, placing them at an angle.
 Visual ordering was created only because all the letters were close and interconnected.
 And because of the uneven thickness of the black outlines, the text seemed voluminous.

 1985 – 1988

-An updated logo for the animated series debuted in 1985 with The 13 Ghosts of Scooby-Doo season.
+An updated logo for the animated series debuted in 1985, with The 13 Ghosts of Scooby-Doo.
 The designers again made the lettering one-line and green, as in 1972.
 But now they have chosen a darker shade of green and, at the same time, repainted the background in red.
-The letters became trembling and uneven, which was supposed to create an atmosphere of mystical horror.
+The letters became trembling and uneven, intended to create an atmosphere of mystical horror.

 1988 – 1991

 From 1988 to 1991, ABC aired a series called A Pup Named Scooby-Doo.
-In its logo, the main character’s name was orange and consisted of bold letters, where the first “S” and “D” were uppercase, and all the rest were lowercase.
+In its logo, the main character’s name was orange and in bold, with the first “S” and “D” uppercase and the rest lowercase.
 The glyphs still varied in size, but their edges were smoother.
 The inscription has thin white outlines and black shadows.
 Intra-letter gaps were also black.

 1997 – today

-After 1997, the animated series began to use a logo that contained two parts: a wordmark and an image of an anthropomorphic dog.
+After 1997, the animated series began using a two-part logo: a wordmark and an image of an anthropomorphic dog.
 The franchise name now consists of purple letters with orange outlines.
 They appear three-dimensional due to the gradient and highlights.
 A dog named Scooby-Doo peeks out over the sign with its paws on “BY” and “DOO.”
 He is the same as in the cartoon: a happy Great Dane with a green collar.

 Font and Colors